 id – The identifier of the document to return.

 If the optional filter parameter lastDiscoveredTime is provided, then the target document will only be returned if it has been updated since the time specified.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+document – A document matching the provided nsa, type, and id parameters if one exists.

+lastDiscoveredTime – An updated time context indicating the most recent time this document was discovered, created, or updated within the DDS.

-addDocument(nsa, type, id, version, expires, [signature], contents)
+addDocument(nsa, type, id, version, expires, [signature], content)

 RETURNS status, [document], and [lastDiscoveredTime]